cu8code/index-magic-block/Readme.md

-Here's a rephrased and expanded version suitable for a GitHub README:

 # Dataset Repository

 This repository serves as a centralized collection of dataset links for various projects and research purposes.
 We encourage contributors to add their own dataset links to expand this valuable resource.